-Collectively, CCAT represents urban, rural and frontier regions across the state dealing with a diversity of issues facing every corner of Colorado.
+Collectively, CCAT represents urban, rural and resort regions across the state dealing with a diversity of issues facing every corner of Colorado.
 Members bring their expertise to important policy discussions and help advance public policy that supports Colorado’s future.

 Working Families & Economic Vitality

-Healthy Communities & Resources
+Promote Healthy Communities & Resources

-CCAT supports policies to promote environmental resiliency through multi-modal transportation, appropriate land use practices and development, energy efficiency and renewable energy, and conservation of resources through agricultural and forestry practices which ensure healthy land, water and air quality.
+CCAT supports policies to promote environmental resiliency and climate change response through multi-modal transportation, appropriate land use practices and development, energy efficiency and renewable energy, wildfire mitigation and conservation of resources through agricultural and forestry practices which ensure healthy land, water and air quality.

 CCAT supports reasonable regulation of extractive industries to protect air and water quality & resiliency, reduce carbon and Greenhouse Gas (GHG) emissions, and reduce public health and safety impacts to residents.

 CCAT promotes policies to manage public lands and natural resources while balancing diverse needs and rights of community stakeholders.
 To that end, CCAT will support legislation to preserve open spaces for recreation use, wildlife habitat, and sustainability of our agricultural heritage, and to manage our wildland urban interface area for both fire preparedness and forest health.